-pCODR EXPERT REVIEW COMMITTEE (pERC) INITIAL RECOMMENDATION The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drug-funding decisions.
+pCODR EXPERT REVIEW COMMITTEE (pERC) FINAL RECOMMENDATION

+The pan-Canadian Oncology Drug Review (pCODR) was established by Canada's provincial and territorial Ministries of Health (with the exception of Quebec) to assess cancer drug therapies and make recommendations to guide drug-funding decisions.
 The pCODR process brings consistency and clarity to the cancer drug assessment process by looking at clinical evidence, cost-effectiveness and patient perspectives.

-Providing Feedback on this Initial Recommendation Taking into consideration feedback from eligible stakeholders, the pERC will make a Final Recommendation.
-Feedback must be provided in accordance with pCODR Procedures, which are available on the pCODR website.
-The Final Recommendation will be posted on the pCODR website once available, and will supersede this Initial Recommendation.
-Drug:
+pERC Final Recommendation

+Upon consideration of feedback from

+eligible stakeholders, pERC members

+considered that criteria for early

+conversion of an Initial

+Recommendation to a Final

+Recommendation were met and

+reconsideration by pERC was not required.

-Bendamustine hydrochloride (Treanda) Submitter's Funding Request:
+Drug: Bendamustine hydrochloride (Treanda)

+Funding Request:

-For the treatment of patients with chronic lymphocytic leukemia (first line) for whom fludarabine based therapy is not appropriate Submitted By:
+For the treatment of patients with chronic lymphocytic leukemia (first line) for whom fludarabine based therapy is not appropriate

+Submitted By: Manufactured By:
-Lundbeck Canada Inc.

-Manufactured By: Lundbeck Canada Inc.
+Lundbeck Canada Inc. Lundbeck Canada Inc.

-NOC Date:
+NOC Date: Submission Date:

-August 24, 2012

-Submission Date: April 24, 2012
+August 24, 2012 April 24, 2012

-Initial Recommendation Issued:
+Initial Recommendation: Final Recommendation:

+January 31, 2013 February 19, 2013

+RECOMMENDATION

-January 31, 2013 PERC RECOMMENDATION In the first-line setting, the pCODR Expert Review Committee (pERC) recommends funding bendamustine (Treanda) for the treatment of patients with chronic lymphocytic leukemia (CLL) conditional on the cost-effectiveness being improved to an acceptable level.
-Bendamustine should be funded as a first line therapy in patients with Binet Stage B or C and WHO performance status ≤ 2 at the recommended dose, where chlorambucil could previously have been the therapeutic option. pERC made this recommendation because the Committee was confident of the net clinical benefit of bendamustine in this setting.
+In the first-line setting, the pCODR Expert Review Committee (pERC) recommends funding bendamustine (Treanda) for the treatment of patients with chronic lymphocytic leukemia (CLL) conditional on the cost-effectiveness being improved to an acceptable level.
+Bendamustine should be funded as a first line therapy in patients with Binet Stage B or C and WHO performance status ≤ 2 at the recommended dose. pERC considered that this recommendation is only applicable to patients who may not be medically fit to tolerate fludarabine-based regimens and who could be treated with other options such as chlorambucil.
+The recommended dose of bendamustine in first-line CLL is 100 mg/m2 of body surface area (BSA) for 2 on days 1 and 2 within each 28 day cycle. pERC made this recommendation because the Committee was confident of the net clinical benefit of bendamustine in this setting.
 However, due to considerable uncertainty with the submitted economic model, the Committee could not consider bendamustine cost-effective at the submitted price compared with chlorambucil.
-NEXT STEPS Pricing Arrangements to Improve Cost-Effectiveness Given pERC was satisfied there is a net clinical benefit of bendamustine in the first-line setting, jurisdictions may want to consider pricing arrangements and/or cost structures that would improve the costeffectiveness of bendamustine to an acceptable level in this setting.
-1